Peugeot 504: Africa

 Manufacturing continued in Kenya until 2004, and Nigeria until 2006, using the Peugeot knock down kits, which meant that versions of the 504 had been in production in various parts of the world for a total of 38 years.
 Kenyan production was 27,000 units and the car remained on sale to 2007, being described as "King of the African road".
 Egypt also had its own production facilities.
 In South Africa it was built by PACSA (Peugeot and Citroën South Africa) alongside the 404 until late 1978.
 Sigma Motor Corporation took over from PACSA in early 1979 and moved 504 production to their "Sigma Park" plant east of Pretoria.
-South Africa received the two-liter and TI versions until mid-1976 when the lower priced 1800 L version was added.
-The L has a matt black grille and window surrounds, and did not receive bumper overriders.
+South Africa received the two-litre and TI versions until mid-1976 when the lower priced 1800 L version was added.
+The L had a matte black grille and window surrounds, and did not receive bumper overriders.
 A similarly equipped L Wagon had arrived earlier in the year, to replace the discontinued 404 Wagon.
 The Peugeot 504 is also one of the most common vehicles employed as a bush taxi in Africa.

 Asia-Pacific

-The car was assembled in various countries, under license of Peugeot.
+The car was assembled in various countries, under license from Peugeot.
 In Australia it was first released in 1969 and was assembled by Peugeot's rival Renault, and sold through Renault Australia's dealer network.
 In 1981 the 504 GL retailed for AUD $11,000.
 Only the saloon was assembled in Australia, while the Break and Familiale models were imported fully built-up from France.

 In China, the 504 was produced in pickup form, with a four-door crew cab, a live rear axle, on an extended estate platform.
 These were built by Guangzhou Peugeot Automobile Company.
 Chinese production of the 504 pickup ceased in 1997, when the joint venture folded.